-Investigations show that bone marrow-derived mesenchymal stem cells may improve diabetic neuropathy by direct modulation of both angiogenesis (the physiological process through which new blood vessels form) and myelination (process of forming a myelin sheath around a nerve to allow nerve impulses to move more quickly).
+Research shows that stem cells improve neuropathy by directly modulating both, angiogenesis (the physiological process through which new blood vessels form) and myelination (the process of myelin sheath formation around a nerve to allow nerve impulses to move more quickly).

 There are currently 47 studies listed on ClinicalTrials.gov evaluating the safety and or efficacy of stem cells for the treatment of diabetic neuropathy. (https://clinicaltrials.gov/ct2/results?cond=Diabetic+Neuropathies&term=stem+cell+therapy&cntry=&state=&city=&dist=)